I started this blog you are reading now in 2014. I never knew it would turn into such a long-term success (for the most part) in 2023.

 Big things happen right after a big dip.

-Look at the stock market after a big decline. . .It goes up.
+Look at the stock market after a big decline, it then goes back up.

-Look at a big storm. . .it passes and it’s then the best sunshine ever!
+Look at a big storm.
+It passes and it is then the best sunshine ever!

 With blogging, like that lady I talked about earlier, most people would quit if they saw stats like hers or mine.